Data logging and Log File Access

 If you plan to enable datalogging, then you should also implement controlled shutdown so that the datalogs can be closed before the power is removed from the device.

 I do not recommend using an SD Card extension cable to make the SD card accessible outside of the Pi.
 There are many reports of these cables causing unreliability because the electrical signals between the card and the Pi are degraded by the un-shielded cable.
-You should only use the card plugged directly into the Pi.
-This is primarily why it is a good idea to enable WIFI access if you have a Pi that supports it.
+You should only use the card plugged directly into the Pi, and access the logs via WiFi.

 Datalog Configuration